 ROLLING FOOTAGE - 2019

 Shot exclusively on a GoPro camera worn by the collaborators the video provides a visual perspective of Lagos that is rarely seen.
-One that brings the viewer literally closer to the subject's world, giving insight into the daily struggles and triumphs of the many people that inhabit Lagos with such disabilities.
+One that brings the viewer literally closer to their world, giving insight into the daily struggles and triumphs of the many people that inhabit Lagos with such disabilities.
 With many disabled people living and working around the site where the Lagos Biennial was held, the work aimed to connect the local and international audience to an under-represented aspect of everyday Lagos life, prompting a dialogue that questions city planning, government policies and individual empowerment.